tracker code

 All CE Marked, ISO 9001 and ISO 14001, as all our products.

-In terms of maintenance costs, these devices can safely operate for up to 20,000 hours (c.2 years) constantly-24/7 between HEPA & UV lamp changes which gives these devices the lowest level of whole-life costs compared to the nearest rivals which require filter changes every 6 months.
+In terms of maintenance costs, these devices can safely operate for up to 20,000 hours (c.2 years) constantly-24/7 between HEPA & UV lamp changes which give these devices the lowest level of whole-life costs.

-For larger rooms and whole buildings, we can go to an industrial scale of air purification with our fixed fan assisted upper room UV-C devices and HVAC engineered COVID-19-Secure air disinfection solutions.
+For larger rooms and whole buildings, we can go to an industrial scale of air purification with our fixed fan-assisted upper room GUV devices and HVAC engineered COVID-19-Secure air disinfection solutions.

 What is Germicidal UV (GUV)?

-Germicidal UV-C is a particular type of invisible short-wavelength ultraviolet light (254nm) which is naturally produced by the sun, although it does not normally enter the Earth’s atmosphere.
-For more than a century, UV-C generated through properly engineered emitters has been proven to kill or inactivate microorganisms including viruses by destroying nucleic acids and disrupting their DNA and RNA.
+Germicidal UV-C or GUV for short is a particular type of invisible short-wavelength ultraviolet light (254nm) which is naturally produced by the sun, although it does not normally enter the Earth’s atmosphere.
+For more than a century, GUV generated through properly engineered emitters has been proven to kill or inactivate microorganisms including viruses by destroying nucleic acids and disrupting their DNA and RNA.

-The effectiveness of UV-C has been demonstrated against highly infectious airborne diseases including tuberculosis, measles, SARS and COVID-19, which can be destroyed within milliseconds through exposure to UV-C.
+The effectiveness of GUV has been demonstrated against highly infectious airborne diseases including tuberculosis, measles, SARS and COVID-19, which can be destroyed within milliseconds through exposure to GUV.

 How does GUV destroy Pathogens?